The standard Python packaging mechanism, setuptools, expects a build script called

 and is its ancestor, then there is no owner and an error is raised.

-This algorithm implies that all source files published by a distribution must be below it in the filesystem.
-It also guarantees that a source file is only published by a single distribution.
+This algorithm implies that all libraries published by a distribution must be below it in the filesystem.
+It also guarantees that a library is only published by a single distribution.

 Changing the versioning scheme for first-party dependencies